EXL/MotoLangDump/ReadMe.md

 The first step is to unpack the strings from the entire firmware:

-1. Disassemble the SBF firmware file to the SMG code groups using SBF Tool or SBF-Recalc programms.
+1. Disassemble the SBF firmware file to the SMG code groups using SBF Tool or SBF-Recalc programs.
 2. Unpack or mount required SMG files to get a full rootfs image of the firmware.
 3. Use the [Code Groups] article to understand which SMG will need to be unpacked or mounted.